From BR Bullpen

 Ricky spent the entire 1984 year with the Edmonton Trappers, where he hit .286 in 105 games.
 On October 15th, he was granted free agency.
 Shortly thereafter, on December 25th he signed as a free agent with the San Francisco Giants.

 Adams spent 54 games with the 1985 San Francisco Giants, had 121 at bats but only managed 23 hits for a .228 batting average.
 This sent him back to the AAA Phoenix Giants where he appeared in 42 games with 154 at bats, 47 base hits and a .305 batting average.

 He appeared in only 18 games in 1986 for the Phoenix Firebirds and in an unanounced transaction he spent 1987, his final year, with two Angels affiliates, the Edmonton Trappers and the Midland Angels.

 Adams spent 11 seasons in professional baseball.
 He managed a major league batting average of .215 and a fielding percentage of .962.
 His minor league batting average topped out at .273 and he fielded at a .970 number.

-It was reported that he died of cancer in 2011 after a long battle.
+It was reported that he died in 2011 after a long battle with cancer.